 Retirement investing is fundamentally different from accumulation-phase investing.
 The priority shifts from maximizing growth to preserving capital and generating reliable income.
 A single large drawdown can be devastating when you are withdrawing from your portfolio rather than adding to it.

-The best retirement stocks combine three qualities: stability (low volatility and consistent earnings), quality (strong balance sheets and profitability), and income (sustainable dividends).
-Our model identifies stocks where all three factors converge by requiring high stability scores, strong quality scores, and dividend yields above 1%.
+The best retirement stocks combine three qualities: low volatility (low volatility and consistent earnings), quality (strong balance sheets and profitability), and income (sustainable dividends).
+Our model identifies stocks where all three factors converge by requiring high low volatility scores, strong quality scores, and dividend yields above 1%.

 In 2026, retirees face unique challenges including persistent inflation, fluctuating interest rates, and longer life expectancies requiring portfolios to last 30+ years.
 The stocks below are selected for their ability to provide both capital preservation and growing income streams across economic cycles.